dprint/dprint-intellij/README.md

 in active early development, please report bugs and feature requests to our [github](https://github.com/dprint/dprint-intellij/issues).

+N.B.
+Currently only UTF-8 file formats are supported correctly.

 To use this plugin:

 - Install and configure dprint for your repository, [dprint.dev/setup](https://dprint.dev/setup/)